rabbit-castell/GKV-CSE/README.md

 > **You must strictly follow the existing naming conventions.**
 > Do not upload files with random names like `doc_final.pdf` or `WhatsApp_Image.jpg`, they will be rejected.
 Rename them clearly to match this repo's naming conventions before uploading.

-*If you do not know how to use Git in the terminal, use GitHub's web interface to drag and drop your renamed files into the correct folders, which will automatically generate a PR.*

 ## Reporting Issues

-If you find a corrupted file, an incorrect document, or a missing syllabus, do not send a direct message.
-Please [Open an Issue](https://github.com/rabbit-castell/gkv-cse/issues) so it can be tracked and fixed properly.
+If you find a corrupted, incorrect document, missing file then please [Open an Issue](https://github.com/rabbit-castell/gkv-cse/issues) so it can be tracked and fixed properly.

 ---

-**Share this GitHub link with your peers to help them score better in exams and turn this archive into an extensive database.**
+**Share this GitHub link with your peers to help them score better in exams and turn this repository into a more complete database.**